Jello (song)

-"Jello" is a song by Asian-American hip hop group Far East Movement, released in the United States on the 1 November, 2011, initially as the lead single from their upcoming fourth studio album Dirty Bass.
+"Jello" is a song by Asian-American hip hop group Far East Movement, released in the United States on 1 November 2011, initially as the lead single from their upcoming fourth studio album Dirty Bass.
 However, due to poor charting the song was later cut from the album.
 The song was produced by the Stereotypes and features rapper Rye Rye.
 The hook of the song interpolates part of Pimp C's verse of the song "Big Pimpin'" by Jay-Z.

 Music video

-A music video to accompany the release of "Jello" was first released onto YouTube on 19 January 2012 at a total length of three minutes and six seconds.
+A music video to accompany the release of "Jello" was first released onto YouTube on 19 January 2012, at a total length of three minutes and six seconds.

 Live performances

-Far East Movement performed the song live American late-night talk show Jimmy Kimmel Live!.
+On February 9, 2012, Far East Movement performed the song on Jimmy Kimmel Live!